Stimpy's Invention: Reception

-American scholar Thad Komorowski gave the episode five out of five stars, considering it to be among the best of the series with "an ideal balance of genuine turmoil with uproarious comedy."
-The American journalist Joey Anuff wrote that "Stimpy's Invention" was Kricfalusi's "finest moment."
-In a review, the critic Dawn Taylor called "Stimpy's Invention" one of the best of the show, that featured the "dastardly catchy Happy Happy Joy Joy song."
-She also observed that the psychotic rant delivered by the Burl Ives–like character Stinky Wizzleteats consists of dialogue originally spoken by Ives in the film The Big Country.The American scholar Sarah Banet-Weiser wrote that "Stimpy's Invention," when it premiered in 1992, was a refreshing change from the banal and bland cartoons of the 1980s.
-Banet-Weiser wrote that much of the dialogue in "Stimpy's Invention," such as Ren's threat, "You filthy swine, I will kill you!" would not have been aired in a 1980s cartoon.
+American scholar Thad Komorowski gave the episode five out of five stars, considering it to be among the best of the series with "an ideal balance of genuine turmoil with uproarious comedy".
+The American journalist Joey Anuff wrote that "Stimpy's Invention" was Kricfalusi's "finest moment".
+In a review for The Ren & Stimpy Show's first two seasons on DVD, critic Dawn Taylor called "Stimpy's Invention" one of the best episodes of the show that featured the "dastardly catchy Happy Happy Joy Joy song".
+She also observed that the psychotic rant delivered by the Burl Ives–like character Stinky Wizzleteats consists of dialogue originally spoken by Ives in the 1958 film The Big Country.
+American scholar Sarah Banet-Weiser wrote that "Stimpy's Invention", when it premiered in 1992, was a refreshing change from the banal and bland cartoons of the 1980s.
+Banet-Weiser wrote that much of the dialogue in "Stimpy's Invention", such as Ren's threat, "You filthy swine, I will kill you!" would not have been aired in a 1980s cartoon.
 Banet-Weiser noted that the episode cheerfully satirized many of the conventions of modern American culture, such as Stimpy's use of a duck and a beaver as tools which mocked the "no testing on animals" disclaimer often used in American marketing.
 Banet-Weiser noted that "Stimpy's Invention" lampooned the ideals of happiness and conformity in modern American culture as it is being unhappy that makes Ren happy and the Happy Helmet is a form of slavery as Ren no longer has control of his mind and his emotions after Stimpy places it on his head.

 Themes and analysis

 One of the main aspects of "Stimpy's Invention" is the Happy Helmet, a device Stimpy invented to psychologically control Ren, satirizing forced conformity of people with mental health issues in societal perspectives.

-Much of the story of "Stimpy's Invention" is a parody of the idea popular in certain quarters that being perpetually happy should be the norm for everyone.
-Likewise, the story satirizes the belief that any form of sadness is a mental disorder that needs to be whisked away via a regime of drugs and therapy.
-The Happy Helmet appears to be a metaphor for the way that some American parents have their children constantly take antidepressant drugs, regardless of whether they are needed, as a way to ensure permanent happiness.
-The overprescription of antidepressants for children, especially in the United States, has been described as a "crisis" with 1 out of every 12 American children taking some form of antidepressant drugs, in many cases due to vague diagnoses of some psychological disorder.